9999years/cheatsheets/haskell.md

 # Haskell

-- Something called "Weak Head Normal Form" (WHNF).
+- "Weak Head Normal Form" (WHNF) evaluates an expression until a data constructor or unapplied lambda is reached at the outermost level.
+  Therefore `(1, "foo" ++ "bar")` is WHNF with the tuple as the constructor.
 - Left associativity: `2 * 3 * 4 => (2 * 3) * 4`.
   Right associativity: `2 ^ 3 ^ 4 => 2 ^ (3 ^ 4)`.
 - Low precedence is like bigger parenthesis.